A possible sniper is on the run after wounding a deputy in Southern California

 (CNN)A deputy was wounded Wednesday when a possible sniper took aim at the Lancaster station of the Los Angeles County Sheriff's Department, authorities said.

-The deputy was in the parking lot when the shooter fired, hitting him in the chest, Lancaster Mayor R. Rex Parris said.
-The deputy was wearing a bulletproof vest, which saved his life by deflecting the bullet into his shoulder, he added.
+The bullet came from a four-story building and hit the deputy in the chest while he was in the parking lot, Lancaster Mayor R. Rex Parris said.
+The deputy was wearing a bulletproof vest, which saved his life by deflecting the bullet into his shoulder.

+"As the mayor of Lancaster, I can't begin to tell people how sorry I am that we now live in a city where this occurs," he said.
+"It shakes the core of everything we have."

-Parris described the shooter as a sniper, and said he is believed to be in the apartment building of Mental Health America, a government-subsidized facility for people with mental health problems.
+Parris described the shooter as a sniper, and said he is believed to be in a government-subsidized facility for people with mental health problems across from the sheriff's station.
+A school within the shooter's range was put on lockdown and students evacuated.

 "It's a difficult tactical situation," Parris said.
 "There is no control over who goes in or out of the building and there are still people inside."